theesaeedahmed/CFC-ClueforClueless/README.md

 **Notes:**

-- Push all changes to the local branches only.
+- Push all changes to the -local branches only.
 - Ensure the code is stable before creating a pull request to the corresponding non-local branch.
 - A pull request to the `main` branch should only be created when the ML, backend, and frontend are all stable.
-- Avoid creating new branches unless necessary.
+- Avoid pushing new branches unless necessary.
 If you do, prefix them with `frontend-`, `backend-`, or `ml-` as appropriate.
 - When creating a pull request, add a reviewer for better code quality and collaboration.

 <br/>

 ### Languages and Tools
-- **Django**
+- **Flask**
 - **NextJs**
 - **MongoDB**
 - **Git**